 Harpoon Therapeutics Appoints Luke Walker, M.D., as Chief Medical Officer

-/EIN News/ -- SOUTH SAN FRANCISCO, Calif., Oct.
-04, 2022 (GLOBE NEWSWIRE) -- Harpoon Therapeutics, Inc. (Nasdaq: HARP), a clinical-stage immunotherapy company developing novel T cell engagers, today announced the appointment of Luke Walker, M.D., as Chief Medical Officer.
-Dr. Walker will lead the clinical development strategy and its execution for Harpoon Therapeutics and the product candidates derived from the company’s multiple technology platforms.
-Dr. Walker will report to Julie Eastland, Harpoon Therapeutics’ President and Chief Executive Officer, and his appointment was effective October 3, 2022.
+SOUTH SAN FRANCISCO, Calif., Oct.
+04, 2022 (GLOBE NEWSWIRE) -- Harpoon Therapeutics, Inc. HARP, a clinical-stage immunotherapy company developing novel T cell engagers, today announced the appointment of Luke Walker, M.D., as Chief Medical Officer.
+Dr. Walker will lead the clinical development strategy and its execution for Harpoon Therapeutics and the product candidates derived from the company's multiple technology platforms.
+Dr. Walker will report to Julie Eastland, Harpoon Therapeutics' President and Chief Executive Officer, and his appointment was effective October 3, 2022.

 "I'm excited to join Harpoon Therapeutics and work alongside science-driven, collaborative colleagues, who are driven by the potential to impact patients' lives by developing novel therapeutics," said Dr. Walker.
 "Harpoon has multiple ongoing clinical programs with product candidates which have demonstrated meaningful clinical activity to reach a broad set of patients with high unmet medical needs.
 I look forward to working with the Harpoon team to move these clinical-stage product candidates forward and to advance the company's platforms in both hematologic and solid tumors."